wubw/BinweiBlog/2018/the_personal_mba.rst

 Business is never easy - it's an art as much as a science.
 Constant experimentation is the only way you can identify what will actually produce the result you desire

+The limits of my language are the limits of my world
+ - Ludwig Wittgenstein

+Business school don't create successful people.
+They simply accept them, then take credit for their success.

+Iteration has six major steps, WIGWAM

+* Watch: what's happening? what's working and what's not?
+* Ideate: What could you improve?
+What are your options?
+* Guess: Based on what you've learned so far, which of your ideas do you think will make the biggest impact?
+* Which: Decide which change to make.
+* Act: Actually make the change
+* Measure: What happened?
+Was the change positive or negative?
+Should you keep the change, or go back to how things were before this iteration?

+Feedback:

+* Get feedback from real potential customers instead of friends and family
+* Ask open-ended questions
+* Steady yourself, and keep calm
+* Take what you hear with a grain of salt
+* Give potential customers the opportunity to preorder

+Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth.
+Marcus Aurelius